7RU7H/Archive/Virtualization/Docker/Docker.md

 docker pull $package:$tag
 # image command for image manage
 docker image
-build # Build an image from a Dockerfile history # Show the history of an image import # Import the contents from a tarball to create a filesystem image inspect # Display detailed information on one or more images load # Load an image from a tar archive or STDIN ls # List images prune # Remove unused images pull # Download an image from a registry push # Upload an image to a registry rm # Remove one or more images save # Save one or more images to a tar archive (streamed to STDOUT by default) tag # Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE
+docker image build # Build an image from a Dockerfile docker image history # Show the history of an image docker image import # Import the contents from a tarball to create a filesystem image docker image inspect # Display detailed information on one or more images docker image load # Load an image from a tar archive or STDIN docker image ls # List images docker image prune # Remove unused images docker image pull # Download an image from a registry docker image push # Upload an image to a registry docker image rm # Remove one or more images docker image save # Save one or more images to a tar archive (streamed to STDOUT by default) docker image tag # Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE

 # Docker daemon stats and information